 Fifteen years ago I went to a guitar show in Cincinnati at the local National Guard Armory.
 I was like a kid in a candy shop.
 I met a reprentive from Vintage Guitar Magazine and I even got to ask George Gruhn a question about an old guitar.
 I was wandering around looking at all the great old guitars when some guy thrust a Fender D’Aquisto guitar in my hands and said, “Hey man, you gotta’ try this one out.”

 This Fender hollow body jazz guitar was sweet.
 It looked great and it played great.
 The asking price was $500, which was a bargain.
 But then this fellow started to mention rather loudly to people walking by, “Hey this guy is buying the guitar, he's buying it!!”
 At the time I didn’t have enough to buy that guitar.
 I think I only had about $100.
-Besides the guy seemed a little bit loopy.
-I gave him the guitar, wished him well and made a hasty retreat to view some more guitars.
+But I wish I could have bought that guitar.

 In 1984 Fender had created some guitars they called Espirts.
 Notably the Robben Ford models, which were solid body instruments.
-In this series were the first two D’Aquisto models.
+The others this series were the first two D’Aquisto models.

 About ten years later Fender once again to Jimmy D'Aquisto's design and created a couple updated models including the D'Aquisto Elite and the D’Aquisto Ultra which was top of the line.